Musawer1214/Facial-Recognition/README.md

 ## Future Improvements
 This project aims to evolve with contributions and suggestions from the community.
 Some ideas for future enhancements include:
-- **Add Face Mask Detection**: Extend the capabilities to include mask detection, allowing the system to handle scenarios involving partial face occlusion even more effectively.
-- **Real-time Video Recognition**: Integrate continuous real-time face recognition for live video feeds, making it more suitable for monitoring applications.
 - **Database Management Features**: Add features to manage the database, such as deleting or updating existing records.
 - **Improved GUI**: Enhance the GUI with more modern design elements, user guidance, and support for additional features.